Seven Thieves

-Seven Thieves is a 1960 American film noir heist crime drama film shot in CinemaScope.
+Seven Thieves is a 1960 American heist crime drama film shot in CinemaScope.
 It stars Edward G. Robinson, Rod Steiger, Joan Collins and Eli Wallach.

 Directed by Henry Hathaway and produced by Sydney Boehm, it was adapted for the screen by Sydney Boehm, based on the 1959 novel The Lions At The Kill by Max Catto.
 Technical advisor was Candy Barr, who, as choreographer, taught dance routines to Collins.

 Seven Thieves received an Academy Award nomination for Best Costume Design Black-and-White (Bill Thomas).

 Plot

 A discredited expatriate American professor, Theo Wilkins, has called on a young protégé and sophisticated thief, Paul Mason, to come over from the US to the south of France and help him pull off one final heist.
 He has masterminded a caper to steal $4,000,000 in French francs from the underground vault of the casino of Monte Carlo, Monaco.
 Wilkins has recruited a team of thieves – including Melanie, an exotic dancer – but he needs someone he can trust, Mason, to keep them all in line during the crime.

 The heist takes place on the night of a grand celebration at the casino.
 Melanie's protector, the saxophone player Pancho, and Wilkins enter the casino in the guises of (respectively) "Baron von Roelitz," an aristocrat with a disability who uses a wheelchair, and his physician, "Dr. Vidal."
 At the same time, Melanie, the safecracker Louis and Mason attend the party with invitations procured by the gang's inside man at the casino, the meek assistant to the director, Le May, who is under Melanie's spell.

-Mason and Louis go out of a window, which Melanie shuts behind them, and make their way along a narrow ledge high above the sea to the casino director's office.
+Mason and Louis step out on a ledge through a window which Melanie has opened for them and then closed behind them, and make their way along the narrow ledge high above the sea to the casino director's office.
 From there, they descend by elevator to the vault four floors below.
 They cut through a barred gate in front of the vault and drill through the lock, secure the cash and make their way back to the director's elevator.

 Pancho's part of the plan is to ingest a cyanide capsule to simulate a heart attack.
 Afraid, he fails to do so, necessitating that Wilkins inject him with cyanide instead.
 Pancho collapses and Wilkins maneuvers the casino director, in the name of "discretion," into transporting "the baron" to his office.
 Here, Wilkins pretends to phone for an ambulance, and informs the director that the baron is dead.
 They leave the office with the inert baron in it.